edinburgh-napier/set09121/lectures/lecture18.md

     - Address: typically an IP address.
     - Protocol: for example TCP.
     - Port: allows an individual application to be addressed on the network.
-- These are provided by layers 3-5 of our model.
+- These are provided by layers 3-5 of the OSI model.
 - A socket is therefore a software abstraction that allows an application to send and receive data with other applications.
 - Each socket thus has both a source port and a destination port.